Richard Konteh: Political career

-Allegations
+Political Controversies

 In June 2014, Konteh was relieved of his duty as Chief Minister, detained for some time, released on bail and prosecuted for various alleged offences.
 A State House press release at the time stated that.
 “It has come to the attention of His Excellency the President that Dr. Richard Konteh, Chief of Staff in the Office of the President was not open and transparent in the conduct of official negotiations for a mining agreement with a private sector operator, thereby violating established policy, undermining existing institutional arrangements, and exposing government to potential loss of revenue.
 In another matter involving the illegal export of timber from Sierra Leone, the Sierra Leone Police are investigating an unauthorized executive order allegedly issued by Dr. Konteh granting an open-ended mandate to the timber harvesters, processors and exporters (SL) LTD to undertake the export of an unlimited quantity of value-added processed timber, in direct contravention of the approval granted by His Excellency the President for a fixed quantity of 30 containers only.
 Against this background, His Excellency the President has decided to relieve Dr. Konteh of his duties with immediate effect while the police continue with their investigations."

 After 3 years of investigations and court appearances, Konteh's case was thrown out of court in Freetown for lack of evidence.
 During his trial, experts from the Criminal Investigation Department in Sierra Leone (CID) submitted proof that it was Konteh's signature that was forged, and not Konteh forging the president's signature as was alleged.
 Konteh is cleared of all wrongdoings and allegations.
 Dr. Konteh said in an interview that the case against him is “fake news” and a political smear campaign to damage his reputation and political career.
 In another interview, Konteh said “ it is the greatest misconception and lies he has ever known.”